AABearBots/First-Closed-Doors-Competition/README.md

 e.g.: _AAMariam-Trading-Bot_

 > NOTE: Make sure the bot name is unique.
 That is, no other bot by any other Dev Team can have the same name.
+You can find the current list of bots in the _[AAPlatform ecosystem.json file](https://github.com/AdvancedAlgos/AAPlatform/blob/master/ecosystem.json)_.

 ### Rename Solution